Pattern recovery by SLOPE: Asymptotic probability on pattern recovery and pattern consistency

 \section{Asymptotic probability on pattern recovery and pattern consistency}

+From now on, in the definition of SLOPE \eqref{eq:SLOPE_problem}, we consider that the penalty term $J_\Lambda(b)$, with fixed $\Lambda\in \R^{p+}$, is multiplied by a scaling parameter $\alpha>0$.
+We denote by $S_{X,\alpha\Lambda}(Y)$ the set of SLOPE solutions.
+This scaling parameter may, for instance, vary in $(0,\infty)$ for the solution path, or it can be chosen depending on the standard error of the noise.
 In this section we consider two asymptotic scenarios and establish conditions on tuning parameters for which the pattern of $\beta$ is recovered.
 In Section \ref{sec:smalln} we consider the case where gaps between distinct absolute values of $\beta$ diverge and in Section \ref{sec:bign} the case where the sample size $n$ diverges.
 The proofs rely on Theorem \ref{th:PT+}.
 We show that the positivity and subdifferential conditions are satisfied under our settings.
 It turns out that for the positivity condition the tuning parameter cannot be too large, while for the subdifferential condition it cannot be too small.
 In this way we consider a tuning parameter of the form $\alpha \Lambda$, where $\Lambda\in\R^{p+}$ is fixed and $\alpha$ varies.
-We determine the assumptions for the sequence $(\alpha)$ for which both positivity and subdifferential conditions hold true, \textit{i.e.} for which the pattern is recovered.
+We determine the assumptions for the sequence $(\alpha)$ for which both positivity and subdifferential conditions hold true, \textit{i.e.}, for which the pattern is recovered.